klaytn/klaytn-docs/docs/node/service-chain/value_transfer.md

  datadir: ~/kscnd_home
  modules: admin:1.0 bridge:1.0 debug:1.0 governance:1.0 istanbul:1.0 klay:1.0 miner:1.0 net:1.0 personal:1.0 rpc:1.0 servicechain:1.0 txpool:1.0

 > bridge.parentOperator
 "0xA057995175B93Ee0D1bdfA54f078Ad0F0116130b"
 > bridge.childOperator
 "0x5C1C757a6Cb6c6FcEFE398674D8209FDA2A74Df4"
 ```

-You can refer [subbridge API](../../bapp/json-rpc/api-references/subbridge.md#subbridge_parentOperator) more details.
+You can refer to the [subbridge API](../../bapp/json-rpc/api-references/subbridge.md#subbridge_parentOperator) for more details.

-## Charge KLAY to bridge operators
+## Send KLAY to Bridge Operators <a id="send-klay-to-bridge-operators"></a>
-Like anchoring feature, you need to charge KLAY to parent chain bridge operator.
+Like anchoring, the parent chain bridge operator needs KLAY to make a value-transfer transaction.
-If your service chain gas price is not zero, you should also charge KLAY to service chain bridge operator,
+If the service chain's gas price is set to non-zero, the service chain bridge operator should have KLAY in their balance as well.

-After charging you can check the balance of parent/child chain bridge operator like below.
+After topping up the operator accounts, you can check their balances like below.

 **Parent chain bridge operator**
 ```